-Government contractors should assess their specific subcontracting relationships.
+Prime Government contractors should assess their specific subcontracting relationships before submitting bids.
 The facts of each case will be different.
 Therefore, companies should properly assess their unique situations and be proactive.
 There are not enough SBA OHA decisions on the issue but they are increasing every month.

 When does the 51% subcontracting rule apply?
 Note that not all NAICS Codes have a 51% limitations on subcontracting rule.
 The SBA provided an example where there is a procurement for both supplies and services.
 It suggested that if the contract is considered primarily for services, then the prime contractor cannot subcontract more than 50 percent for supplies.

-It would appear that future disputes about violating the limitations on subcontracting requirements would also hinge on what is the primary requirement of the contract.
+- It would appear that future disputes about violating the limitations on subcontracting requirements would also hinge on what is the primary requirement of the contract.

 - Subcontracts from the first-tier subcontractor to a second-tier will not count.

 - Prime contractors should extremely careful to protect themselves, and even inquire when it builds new relationships with first-tier subcontractors that are similarly situated.

 The requirement for a signed agreement.
 Based upon the SBA’s comments, prime contractors submitting federal government proposals must also submit a signed agreement between the prime contractor and the similarly situated subcontractor.
 See 13 CFR 125.6 (b)(1).
 Whether a teaming agreement would suffice or a traditional subcontract remains to be seen.
-These are all reasons why small businesses should be proactive on these matters.
+These are all reasons why small businesses should be proactive in these matters.

 Suspension and debarment possible.
 Of importance, the SBA comments also warn prime contractors that they can be debarred for any violation of the spirit of 13 CFR 124.6(b)(3).
 This issue goes towards the percentage of work identified in the signed agreement.

 Similarly Situated Subcontractors and NAICS Code Application: When considering the legal definition of similarly situated small business concern, prime contractors that are considering entering into a subcontractor also want to be aware of various factors that could influence the outcome of any future litigation.
 See information about small business subcontracting plans.